What is Strategic account planning?

 The strategic account planning is a process of building value-driven relationships with your key customers that can help in long-term development and retention, thereby maximizing the revenue potential.
 It is a synonym of Key Account Planning.
 The strategic account management process has always been complex.
 The complexities exist at all levels – thinking, documenting, presenting, planning, training and reviewing.

 Therefore, key account managers must clearly know to build strategic account planning with the best practices.
+Using an account planning software like DemandFarm's Account Planner can reduce the time and effort by a mile but we'll come to that later.
 Taking you through the entire process and strategies may be a bit too long for a blog.
 But in this one let me make the ‘thinking’ part a little easier with frameworks, directions, and principles for a phenomenal strategic account planning exercise.

 According to a CSO Insights 2016 Sales Enablement Optimization Study, only 90.6% of those surveyed said that strategic account planning was relevant to them and therefore they would do it.